 What is the greatest risk from a harmful exposure during very early pregnancy?

 Harmful exposures during very early pregnancy have the greatest risk of causing miscarriage.
-A fertilized egg divides and attaches to the inside of the uterus during the first two weeks of development.
-Very harmful exposures during this period may interfere with the attachment of the embryo to the uterus.
+A fertilized egg divides and attaches to the inside of the uterus during the first two weeks of embryo development.
+Very harmful exposures during this period (first four weeks after the first day of your last period) may interfere with the attachment of the embryo to the uterus.
 Harmful exposures during this time can also damage all or most of the cells of the growing embryo.
 Problems with uterine attachment and severe cell damage can both result in a miscarriage.
 Sometimes this miscarriage is before a woman even realizes that she is pregnant.

 What are the greatest risks from harmful exposures during the first trimester of pregnancy?

+The first trimester of pregnancy is defined as up to the 14th week of pregnancy (13 weeks and 6 days) counting since the first day of your last menstrual period.
 Harmful exposures during the first trimester have the greatest risk of causing major birth defects.
-This is because of the many, important developmental changes that take place during this time.
+This is because many important developmental changes take place during this time.
 The major structures of the body form in the first trimester.
 These include the spine, head, arms and legs.
 The baby’s organs also begin to develop.
-Some examples of these organs are the heart, intestines and lungs.
+Some examples of these organs are the heart, stomach and lungs.
+While the heart and stomach completely forms during the first trimester, the lungs continue to develop past the first trimester.

 What are the greatest risks from harmful exposures during the second and third trimesters of pregnancy?